Yves33/wxgpx/README.md

   - matplotlib
   - numpy
   - python-dateutils
+### Setup a python environment ###

-In Python folder, you'll find all the files required to install a python-2.7 environment on your windows machine, as well as an installation script ('install_requirements.bat').
+If you need to setup a python environment, under the "releases tag", you should find an archive named PythonDependancies.zip, which contains all the files required to install a python-2.7 environment (windows machine), as well as an installation script ('install_requirements.bat').
 Once python and dependancies are installed, just download, extract, and double_click launch_xxx

   ### Installing binaries ###
   wxgpgpsport is now compatible with pyinstaller.
 Windows and macOSX binaries are available.
-Just download the files, unzip and double click wxgpgpsport.exe (or wxgpgpsport on OSX)
+Just download the files under the release tag, unzip and double click wxgpgpsport.exe (or wxgpgpsport on OSX)